SQream/sqream_docs/guides/operations/optimization_best_practices.rst

 We highly suggest using ``INT`` or ``BIGINT`` as join keys, rather than a text/string type.

-Convert external tables to native tables
+Convert foreign tables to native tables
 -------------------------------------------

 SQream DB's native storage is heavily optimized for analytic workloads.
 It is always faster for querying than other formats, even columnar ones such as Parquet.
 It also enables the use of additional metadata to help speed up queries, in some cases by many orders of magnitude.

-You can improve the performance of all operations by converting :ref:`external tables<external_tables>` into native tables by using the :ref:`create_table_as` syntax.
+You can improve the performance of all operations by converting :ref:`foreign tables<external_tables>` into native tables by using the :ref:`create_table_as` syntax.

 For example,